AnvithaChaluvadi/Personal-Finance-Management-Tool_Project1/README.md

 We are creating a tool that analyzes and visualizes expenses made last year and determines which month, category of transactions he spent more and to track his expenses and to know if he spent right the whole year.
 Once the user understands how they spent their money last year, they will be better equipped to set goals for the future.

-## Instructions
-The instructions for this assignment are divided into three parts:
-* Prepare the Data
-* Perform Quantitative Analysis

 ## Prepare the Data

 First, we read and clean the CSV file for our analysis.
 The CSV file contains data on numerous expenses from last year.
 Use the personal transaction data to complete the following steps: